Tallround3r/PerfectTime/documentation/TestPlan.md

 #### 6.1.3  Suspension and Resumption Criteria

-Test will be suspended if there are critical need that need to be implemented in short time because stakeholders need it.
+Test will be suspended if there are critical needs that must to be implemented in short time because stakeholders want it.
 After implementing it is important to resume the Test Plan.

 ### 6.2 Test Cycles